stanRepo/real-time-web-2021/README.md

 Besides the serious mental excercise, this project was a lot of fun to create.
 I encountered numerous code related problems (thing to work out) during the creating of this app.
 I've written about these in the [Wiki of this project](https://github.com/stanRepo/real-time-web-2021/wiki)

+During this project I feel like I challenged myself.
+The amount of functionality seemed somwhat overwhelming to work out on my own.
+The diagrams helped me conceptualize the problem I'm working on well.
+Therefore it helped me to get back in touch with reality and algohorithmic thinking.
+I feel like I could do better when doing it all over again.
+I would try to make some functions "bigger" but also more logical.
+For instance updating the UI in any way could be 1 function that holds a switch that performs different UI changes based on the message send by the servers socket.